WOA-Project/mu_andromeda_platforms/Silicon/QC/Sm8150/QcomPkg/PatchedBinaries/Readme.md

 - ColorbarsDxe: so the driver loads and provides accurate device state.

-- FmpDxe: so the driver loads and provides firmware manegement interfaces to FrontPage.
+- FmpDxe: so the driver loads and provides firmware management interfaces to FrontPage.

 ## UFSDxe & DisplayDxe